-- Assess and design a drought surcharge that will be applied to all customers to support water use restrictions and the targeted water savings. - Restrict turf irrigation on Town parks and open spaces.
+- Implement a drought surcharge design as follows: Reduce ET Factors from 80% to 40% which will reduce the outdoor water budget for all customers putting them into Tier 3 rates for water usage over half their normal outdoor budget.
+Reduce conservation threshold to 30,000 gallons and increase Tier 3 rate by 10%. - Restrict or eliminate turf irrigation on Town parks and open spaces.
 Sports fields, trees, and shrubs may be irrigated on a pre-determined limited basis.
-Preferred "green spaces" may be specified in advance by a public outreach survey conducted at any time. - Conduct indoor water audits on public buildings and on privately-owned buildings that have applied for an audit. - Use of all water for fire training and of water from the hydrant will be prohibited unless essential for public safety.
+Preferred "green spaces" may be specified in advance by a public outreach survey conducted at any time. - Conduct indoor water audits on public buildings and on privately-owned buildings that have applied for an audit. - Use of all water for fire training and of water from the hydrant will be prohibited unless essential for public safety. - Utilize catastrophic failure reserves to ColoradoScape parks and open spaces where high water using turf is in place or allow that turf to go without water and replace the turf once the drought is over using those same failure reserves.